-Fig. 7 displays the crystalline phases present in the C/C-SiC-ZrB2 composite after fabrication.
-The primary phases identified in the composite are ZrB2, SiC, and carbon.
-XRD also reveals a minor presence of ZrSi2, which is probably the result of a reaction between remnant molten silicon and the ZrB2.
+Fig. 6.
+SEM image and EDS mapping or a representative C/C-SiC-ZrB2 composite area are ZrB2, SiC, and carbon.
+XRD also reveals a minor presence of ZrSi2, probably due to a reaction between remnant molten silicon and the ZrB2.
 While the LSI process is an efficient, cost-effective method for producing high-density C/C-SiC-ZrB2 composites, the presence of residual silicon reduces the composite's ablation resistance.
-Analysis from XRD and EDS (shown in Figs. 5 and 6) confirms that the majority of the infiltrated silicon has reacted with the carbon to form the SiC matrix.
+Analysis from XRD and EDS (shown in Figs. 5 and 6) confirms that most of the infiltrated silicon has reacted with the carbon to form the SiC matrix.